ddddwee1/TorchSUL/README.md

 ## Patch Notes

+#### 2023-09-05 (0.2.7)
+1. Now we deprecate the build_forward functions.
+Reason is that if we use this function for parameter initialization purpose, it will be more readable and user-friendly to use it after parameters are initialized (after forward function).
+Therefore, this functionality will be achieved by another post-forward function "init_params", and other functionalities would be achieved by "*if self._is_built*" statement during forward.

 #### 2023-08-18 (0.2.6)
-1. Non-existing quant params will no longer trigger Excpetions when inspecting, triggering warnings instead.
+1. Non-existing quant params will no longer trigger Exceptions when inspecting, triggering warnings instead.

 #### 2023-08-16 (0.2.5)
 1. Add quant support for deconv layer